The Woman in Black (play): Act I

 The local man, a villager named Keckwick, arrives a few moments later.
 To Arthur's delight, Keckwick drives Arthur in an old-fashioned pony and trap out to the house.
 Arthur spends the day sorting through Mrs. Drablow's papers and is amazed to find out how many there are.
-He also finds an old cemetery outside the house, where he again encounters the Woman in Black.
+He also finds an old cemetery outside the house, where he again sees the Woman in Black.
 Later that day, a thick fog settles on the marsh, cutting Arthur off from the mainland.
 He tries to return across the causeway on foot in the fog, but quickly becomes lost and is forced to retrace his steps to Eel Marsh House.
 Before he gets there, he hears the sound of a pony and trap on the causeway.

 Assuming that it is Keckwick returning, he turns back into the fog.
 It soon becomes apparent that the pony and trap are in trouble, and he hears it drive off the causeway onto the marsh.
 Arthur listens helplessly as the pony and trap get stuck in the mire and its occupants, including a young child, are drowned.
 Arthur returns to the house in a state of panic.
 Whilst he is exploring the house, he discovers a locked door.
 Due to stress, he becomes enraged when he is unable to open it.
 He is surprised when Keckwick returns a few hours later.

 Act I ends with a monologue from young Arthur in which he explains that he is sure, although he does not know how, that the sounds he heard were from neither Keckwick nor any living thing, but from things that are dead.